Do you want to know how to index your website on Google so it’ll show up in search results?

 To make internal linking super easy, you can use AIOSEO’s powerful Link Assistant feature.

 Go to Link Assistant in the All in One SEO menu and click on the Links Report.
 In this report, you can discover new linking opportunities and see which posts don’t have any internal links at all (orphan posts).

-You can add the internal linking suggestions to your content automatically by clicking the Add Link button.
+You can add the suggested internal links to your content automatically by clicking the Add Link button.

 No need to manually edit posts one by one.
-With the Link Assistant, you can build both outbound internal links and inbound internal links in minutes, without having to leave the page.
+With the Link Assistant, you can build both outbound internal links and inbound internal links in minutes.
+The best part is you don’t even have to leave the page.

-You can find more details in our post on how to same time on internal link building.
+You can find more details in our post on how to save time on internal link building.

-Google recognizes that pages are trustworthy if they’re regularly linked to by authority websites.
+Google recognizes that pages are trustworthy if they’re regularly linked to from authority websites.
 In other words, backlinks also tell Google that a page should be indexed.

-You can check out our post on 30 SEO hacks guaranteed to grow your traffic if you want to know how to build backlinks.
+You can check out our link building guide if you want to know how to build backlinks.